bfritz/fusionpbx/scripts/upgrade/r1877-readme.txt

 Ensure that you can login and see the menu before upgrading further.

+If using MySQL or Postgres Create a new database one way to do that is using advanced -> adminer.
+Any database name you want to use will work for these instructions we will use a database name of fusionpbx3.

 Download the export PHP Script http://code.google.com/p/fusionpbx/source/browse/trunk/scripts/upgrade/r1877-export.php

+Change the top of the script where and set the database you want to export the data to.
+$db_type = "sqlite"; //pgsql, sqlite, mysql

 Upload it to the root of your server